HKBUproject/historical-uyghur-chinese-corpus/README.md

 The project itself will focus on preparing metadata, OCR, and clean-up for the source materials to enable keyword extraction and bilingual alignment of our data.

-To browse the corpus click the following link:
+<b>To browse the corpus click the following link:</b>
-<a href="https://htmlpreview.github.io/?https://github.com/HKBUproject/historical-uyghur-chinese-corpus/blob/main/Metadata_Final_19_10_div_centered.html">Historical Uyghur-Chinese Corpus</a>
+<a href="https://htmlpreview.github.io/?https://github.com/HKBUproject/historical-uyghur-chinese-corpus/blob/main/Metadata_Final_19_10_div_centered.html" target="_blank" rel="noopener noreferrer">Historical Uyghur-Chinese Corpus</a>

-Each file is better displayed if you click on the "Raw" button in the corresponding window as shown below:
+Note: Each file is better displayed if you click on the "Raw" button in the corresponding window as shown below:

 <img src="/images/Raw_GitHub.png" onclick="return false">